C.D. Guadalajara: The New Dark Era (2011–2015)

-Starting with the release of José Luis Real as coach in October 2011, Chivas struggled to maintain form finding themselves with 9 coaches being hired and released in the past 3 years.
-The club was in danger of being relegated to the second division for the first time in their history.
-In February 2012, Johan Cruyff was hired as the team's advisor.
-Nine months later the club sacked him, mainly due to the fact that the team was not improving.
-On November 22, 2013, Guadalajara placed multiple important players on the transfer list: Marco Fabián, Miguel Ponce, and veterans Luis Michel and Héctor Reynoso.
-On November 25, 2013, it was confirmed that José Luis Real would return to C.D.
+On 22 November 2013, Guadalajara placed multiple important players on the transfer list: Marco Fabián, Miguel Ponce, and veterans Luis Michel and Héctor Reynoso.
+On 25 November 2013, it was confirmed that José Luis Real would return to C.D.
 Guadalajara as head coach.
 Real showed improvement in the squad but was soon released after the team lost 4–0 at home to rivals América.
-On April 2, 2014, veteran manager Ricardo La Volpe was appointed as head coach.
-He was immediately released on April 30, 2014 supposedly due to having inappropriate conduct with a female staff member who later took legal action against him.
-On May 12, 2014, Carlos Bustos was appointed as head coach.
-On October 2, 2014, Bustos resigned after a 3–1 loss to Toluca.
+On 2 April 2014, veteran manager Ricardo La Volpe was appointed as head coach.
+He was immediately released on 30 April 2014 supposedly due to having inappropriate conduct with a female staff member who later took legal action against him.
+On 12 May 2014, Carlos Bustos was appointed as head coach.
+On 2 October 2014, Bustos resigned after a 3–1 loss to Toluca.
 He left the team with two wins, four draws, and four losses.
-On October 7, 2014, former Mexico national team manager José Manuel de la Torre was appointed as head coach.
+On 7 October 2014, former Mexico national team manager José Manuel de la Torre was appointed as head coach.
 The club started the 2015 season with a 2–1 loss against Chiapas F.C., and this result caused them to become tied in the last position of the Liga MX relegation table with Puebla.
 The very next week the club showed better character after a 2–1 win at home against Pumas UNAM in front of a very supportive, and completely sold-out crowd of fans.
 By game 12 of the 2015 Clausura season, Guadalajara managed to earn 21 points after winning crucial matches against teams such as Monterrey and relegation rivals Puebla.
-José Manuel de la Torre's strategic 4–2–3–1 formation proved effect during matches despite the fans' constant requests to use two strikers in the starting line-up.
+José Manuel de la Torre's strategic 4–2–3–1 formation proved effective during matches despite the fans' constant requests to use two strikers in the starting line-up.
 In game 13 of the season, Guadalajara defeated León in the Estadio Akron's 100th official match and went up to 1st place with 24 points.
 José Manuel de la Torre's effectiveness rose to 62.1%, the highest rate in the Clausura 2015 season.
 The club finished the 2015 Clausura in fifth place with the third best defense of the season, thus, qualifying to the playoffs for the first time since 2012.
 The team started the 2015 Apertura season with 4 points in 6 games and a squad plagued with injuries.
-On September 14, 2015, the club announced they had released De la Torre.
+On 14 September 2015, the club announced they had released De la Torre.